 National Disability Insurance Scheme (NDIS) is a once in a generation reform that will improve the lives of people with disability in Australia.
 People with disability have the right to decide their own best interests, and to have choice and control over their lives and the supports they receive.

 The National Disability Insurance Scheme (NDIS) was established by the Commonwealth Government on July 1 2013 and is changing the landscape of disability care in Australia.
-The Government’s NDIS will progressively move disability care from a block funding model to one that empowers people with disability to choose their own care services through a market-based system.
+The NDIS empowers people with disability to choose their own care services through a market-based system.

-The introduction of the NDIS will see disability services provided using an increasingly open and competitive market model giving consumers more choice and flexibility in deciding on their goals and choosing their service providers.
+The introduction of the NDIS has seen disability services provide an increasingly open and competitive market model giving consumers more choice and flexibility in deciding on their goals and choosing their service providers.

 CLICK HERE For more information on the NDIS